-Every Year 10 student must choose one English elective from the list below; some students will be recommended for the elective Truth and Lies by their Year 9 English teacher.
+Every Year 10 student must choose one English elective from the list below; some students will be placed in the elective Truth and Lies by their Year 9 English teacher.
 Students interested in enhancing their English studies will be encouraged to select Theatre Studies (in the Arts and Technology Domain).

 - World Classics

 - Monsters and Magic

+- Deceptions, Dreamtimes and Devastations

 - Truth and Lies

-- Deceptions, Dreamtimes and Devastations